Peak Design Roller Pro Carry-On Review

 The Drawbridge design in action.
 The lip has azippered compartment for dirty closed and several organisation pockets towards the inside of teh case.

 The Drawbridge design with the stabiliser cords, which can be unclipped if you don't need them, works well.
 It's a great space-saving approach that also helps keep your kit safe and within reach.
-My only minor niggle here is that the main compartment zipper tends to snag a little on the stabiliser cords, so you have to give them an extra yank as you go by.
-As my sample of the Roller Pro is an early one, there is a chance that this will be improved for the case when it goes on sale.
+My only niggles here are that the main compartment zipper can snag on the stabiliser cords, and the zippers are sometime stiff around the drawbridge corners.

 Peak Desing Roller Pro Carry-On on a doorstep showing the release button for the handle